FluBBaOfWard/WSCpuTest/README.md

 ## Building:
 	I use nasm https://nasm.us/ by running "nasm -f bin -o WSCpuTest.wsc WSCpuTest.asm".

-## How do the undefine flags work?
+## How do the undefine flags / undocumented op-codes work?

+### Push SP to stack
+8086/80186
+{
+	SP      = SP - 2
+	[SS:SP] = SP
+}

 ### Mul
 Mulu/Muls/IMul change all the undefined flags.
-AuxCarry, Parity & Sign are always cleared, Zero is always set.
+AuxCarry, Parity & Sign are always cleared.
+Zero is always set.
+Carry and Overflow is set if the result doesn't fit in 8 bits for 8bit multiplies.

+### Div

+### AAM / CVTBD
+The AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.
+So it's basically a byte by byte divide.

+### AAD / CVTDB
+The AAD op-code just as the AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.
+So this is a byte by byte multiplication plus byte addition.
+The answear is only in AL and AH is allways zero.
+Flags are calculated only from the add after the multiplication, the flags are exactly like a normal add.

 ## Controls:
 Use WS X1-X4 to navigate the menus.
 A to select, B to go back.